 - An individual retirement account (IRA) is another relatively safe and easy way to save for retirement if your employer doesn't offer a 401(k).
 Traditional IRAs and Roth IRAs are subject to special tax rules and sometimes have slightly more flexible withdrawal policies than other retirement accounts.

 - Consider using an investment app to test out investing a small amount in the stock market, without needing to become a full securities expert.
 New apps have made it easier to invest your money in stocks, allowing you to control your accounts from your phone.
 Some companies offer investment assistance and some will invest your savings for you, only asking you for input on how aggressive you want to be with your money.
-Learn more about some saving and investment apps.

 Overall, building wealth is about starting early and making the right decisions with your money.
 You can't go wrong by starting to save as soon as you have the means.
 And as you continue to save, research your options to optimize your financial potential.